DerekS3/cs50-ai-tictactoe/README.md

 ### Testing

-A test script (`test_tictactoe.py`) is included to verify the functionality of the functions listed above.
+A test script (`test_tictactoe.py`) has been developed to verify the correct operation of all listed functions.

 ### Technologies Used